-To me, Long beach is the epitome of the Southern California lifestyle: laid-back beach city; endless beach pedestrian/bicycle paths where joggers, bike riders and walkers share their love of fitness; breathtaking open green spaces and palm tree lined streets with the Ocean in the distance.
-Not to mention those stunning cotton candy sunsets that you don’t get to experience in the central LA area.
+Long beach is the epitome of the Southern California lifestyle: laid-back beach city, open green spaces and palm tree-lined streets with the Pacific Ocean in the distance.
+Not to mention those stunning cotton candy sunsets that you don’t get to experience in Central LA.
 According to Newsmax, Long Beach is the seventh largest city in California and ranks fifth on the list of the most diverse cities in the United States (there’s even a Cambodiatown and it’s the fifth city in the US with the most Italian-American population).

 I rounded up a list of the places you can’t miss if you go there: